Face Down, Legs Up: Trick Daddy Gleefully Gloats About Getting His Groceries Gobbled, Scars Twitter For Life

 Hopefully, the authorities apprehend the nasties gobbling Trick Daddy’s groceries but, until then, we’re stuck with wayyyy too much information and no way to un-hear it.

-The “Love & Hip-Hop: Miami” star continues to make headlines for all of wrong reasons after years dominating southern Rap with a string of hits.
+The “Love & Hip-Hop: Miami” star continues to make headlines for all of the wrong reasons after years of dominating southern Rap with a string of hits.

 Back in June, he trended after loudly and wrongly saying Beyoncé can “barely sing” while rambling on Clubhouse.